danielkrupinski/Osiris/README.md

 # Osiris

-Free open-source training / cheating software for **Counter-Strike: Global Offensive**.
+Free open-source training software / cheat for **Counter-Strike: Global Offensive**.
 Designed as internal cheat - injectable DLL.
 Compatible with the latest version of the game on Steam.

 ## Features